zoffixznet/perl6.party/post/Perl-6-.rotor-The-King-of-List-Manipulation.md

 %% title: .rotor: The King of List Manipulation
 %% date: 2016-01-29
+%% desc: All about .rotor method for making sublists out of lists.

 Rotor.
 The word makes a mechanic think about brakes, an electrical engineer about motors, and a fan of [Red Letter Media YouTube channel](https://www.youtube.com/watch?v=s76vZATqLrE) about poorly executed films.
 But to a Perl 6 programmer, [`.rotor`](http://docs.perl6.org/routine/rotor) is a powerful tool for list operations.